trypanosomatics/opentrons-elisa-scripts/README.md

 8. Wash Plates (at the bench) 5 times
 9. Read Plates

+### NOTE ON WASHING OF PLATES
+Washing of plates is more effectively done outside of the OT-2 Robot, using a Manual Plate Washer similar to the one in [this video](https://www.youtube.com/watch?v=x1zQCsWrXbU).

+### NOTES ON THE SCRIPTS

-This outline contains only a brief overview of the protocol, it is not exhaustively detailed ... see comments within scripts for more information.
+This README contains only a brief overview of the protocol, it is not exhaustively detailed ... see comments within scripts for more information.

 ## ALTERNATIVE USES OF THIS PROTOCOL
 This protocol can be easily adapted with little or no change to the scripts to the following situations: